DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Certifications/AWS-Scenario-Based-Questions/AWS-Solutions-Architect/Compute-Services.md

 **What is the BEST solution?**

-A. Store access keys in environment variables
+A. Store access keys in environment variables <br>
-B. Use IAM user credentials
+B. Use IAM user credentials <br>
-C. Attach an IAM role to the EC2 instance
+C. Attach an IAM role to the EC2 instance <br>
-D. Use AWS KMS
+D. Use AWS KMS <br>

 ✅ **Correct Answer: C**